What Are Fix and Flip Loans in California?

-California’s housing fundamentals make fix & flip investing particularly attractive right now.
+California’s housing fundamentals make fix and flip investing particularly attractive in 2026.
 Low inventory, strong buyer demand, and rising home values create opportunities for well-executed projects.
-The challenge isn’t finding deals - it’s securing financing fast enough to capture them.
+Average bridge loan rates have fallen from 11.1% in late 2024 to around 10.4% today, making financing more affordable.
+The challenge isn’t finding deals.
+It’s securing financing fast enough to capture them.

-What Is Zero Down Fix & Flip Cross-Collateralization in California?
+What Is Zero Down Fix and Flip Cross-Collateralization in California?

-How Does Fix & Flip Financing Work in California?
+How Does Fix and Flip Financing Work in California?

-After-Repair Value (ARV) lending lets you borrow against property’s future value after renovations.
+Fix and flip financing works by lending against the property’s future value after renovations (called After-Repair Value or ARV), not just the current purchase price.
 Short-term duration (6-18 months) matches investment timelines.
-Asset-based qualification focuses on property value rather than personal income - ideal for investors with multiple projects or complex financial situations.
+Asset-based qualification focuses on property value rather than personal income, ideal for investors with multiple projects or complex financial situations.
 We close in 5-14 days versus 30-45 days conventional.
 Consider purchase loan options for buying.

 How Can You Finance California Foreclosure Auction Purchases?

-Best markets: LA, San Bernardino, Riverside, Sacramento, Alameda counties have highest volumes.
+Best markets: Los Angeles, San Bernardino, Riverside, Sacramento, Alameda counties have highest volumes.
 We pre-approve you before bidding (2-3 days).
 Require thorough due diligence - title research, exterior inspection, conservative ARV projections.
 Avoid properties with tenant complications or title issues.

-What Are the California Market Opportunities for Fix & Flip Loans?
+What Are the California Market Opportunities for Fix and Flip Loans?

 Southern California: LA County (emerging neighborhoods), Orange County (high-end coastal), Inland Empire (lower acquisition costs, rapid appreciation in Riverside/San Bernardino).